 Dispute resolution forums available in the region and the laws governing investment and other agreements allow or deny access for forum shopping or neutral forum to resolve the issue.
-In this area, the Convention on the Settlement of Investment Disputes between States and Nationals of other States (the ICSID Convention), 1965, can be called upon as it capacitates for conciliation and arbitration of investment disputes between a contracting State and nationals of other contracting States.
+In this area, the Convention on the Settlement of Investment Disputes between States and Nationals of other States (the ICSID Convention), 1965, can be called upon as it capacitates for conciliation and arbitration of investment disputes between a Contracting State and nationals of other contracting States.
 However, the State must be party to it.
 The local remedies must be exhausted before submitting to ICSID jurisdiction.
-The substantive law can be chosen in terms of governing law of the contract and recourse to the procedural rules of ICSID Convention and arbitration rules is standard measure.
+The substantive law can be chosen in terms of governing law of the contract and recourse to the procedural rules of ICSID Convention and arbitration rules are standard measure.

-In other instances where the parties are private individuals or companies the options of dispute resolution are (i) judicial system of state wherein the mining operations are carried out; (ii) international arbitration disputes resolution forums such as ICC International Centre for ADR (iii) other alternate dispute resolution forums such as Chamber of Commerce and Industry of various countries which provide for arbitration forums, Arbitration forums such as Dubai International Arbitration Centre (DIAC), Abu Dhabi Commercial, Conciliation and Arbitration Centre (“ADCCAC”) so on and so forth.
+In other instances where the parties are private individuals or companies the options of dispute resolution are (i) judicial system of state wherein the mining operations are carried out; (ii) international arbitration disputes resolution forums such as ICC International Centre for ADR (iii) other alternative dispute resolution forums such as Chamber of Commerce and Industry of various countries which provide for arbitration forums, Arbitration forums such as Dubai International Arbitration Centre (DIAC), Abu Dhabi Commercial, Conciliation and Arbitration Centre (“ADCCAC”) so on and so forth.
 It needs to be considered that following aspects of arbitration must be taken into account by parties such:

-ii. law of arbitration agreement and the execution of that agreement (lex arbitri);
+the law of arbitration agreement and the execution of that agreement (lex arbitri);

-iii. seat of arbitration (as that have an impact on procedural laws of arbitration also called as lex loci arbitri);
+the seat of arbitration (as that have an impact on procedural laws of arbitration also called as lex loci arbitri);

-iv. law governing the recognition and enforcement of an arbitral award.
+the law governing the recognition and enforcement of an arbitral award.

 5. Intellectual property:

 Intellectual property right may also have an impact on title/license and/or mine development.
-The mining industry is highly competitive to any idea of changes in efficiency through a new process which results in time efficiency, energy efficient, larger output, so on and so forth is worth protecting as competitors may adopt it and gain edge over the creator.
+The mining industry is highly competitive to any idea of changes in efficiency through a new process which results in time efficiency, energy efficient, larger output, so on and so forth is worth protecting as competitors may adopt it and gain the edge over the creator.
 The patents are highly used for revenue purpose for granting a license and generating revenue.
 Thus intellectual property can be considered as a good revenue generator and protecting interests.